laicasaane/Unity.QuaStateMachine/README.md

 The same for the sub states.

 **Note:** One signal can be used for many transitions.
-So instead of creating new signal, we can connect an existing signal to the transitions.
+So instead of creating new signal, we can connect an existing one to the transitions.

 ```csharp
 public static class BSubSignal